Audio Technica LP60BT Wireless Turntable Review

 If You Don’t Have Wireless Speakers…

-If your speakers don’t have wireless capabilities, you’ll also need to use the included 3.5 mm to RCA adapter for listening that way.
+If your speakers don’t have wireless capabilities, you’ll also need to use the included 3.5 mm to RCA adapter for listening to that way.
 Some people prefer using a wired connection because it tends to have better sound quality than a Bluetooth connection.
 (If you’re someone who wants to go fully retro, that might be another reason to listen with a wired connection.)

 On the other hand, if you have a pair of wireless headphones or earbuds, you can pair them with the record player and stream your vinyl wire-free.
 The same goes for wired headphones – you can plug them into the standard 3.5 mm headphone jack and listen that way.
 (Either way, you have options.)